tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

     the scalar has frequency data but nothing else the dimensional models spectrums accurately

-**V1** In INET, radio signal analog models represent signals as they are transmitted, received and propagate in the wireless medium.
+Radio signal analog models represent signals as a physical phenomena as they are transmitted, received and propagate in the wireless medium.
 Models of different complexity are available, suitable for different purposes.

 ..
 The analog model implements how signals as a physical phenomena are represented as they are transmitted, received and propagate in the wireless medium.
 It specifies at what detail level they are represented, what features of them are modeled.

-**V2** In INET, analog models implement how signals as physical phenomena are represented as they are transmitted, received and propagate? through the wireless medium.
+.. **V2** Analog models implement how signals as physical phenomena are represented as they are transmitted, received and propagate? through the wireless medium.
 Analog models of different complexity are available, differing from each other in detail level, and modeled PHY-layer features.

 ..
 This showcase describes the avaialbe analog signal representation models, their advantages and drawbacks, and typical use cases.
 There are three example simulations for typical use cases. **TODO** emphasize example

-This showcase describes the avaialbe analog signal representation models, their advantages and drawbacks, and contains three example simulations for typical use cases.
+This showcase describes the available analog signal representation models, their advantages and drawbacks, and contains three example simulations for typical use cases.

 ..
 Through three example simulations.